Gloria Romero (politician): Legislative career

-She was elected to the California State Assembly in 1998 and to the Senate in 2001.
+Romero was elected to the California State Assembly in 1998 and to the Senate in 2001.
 Romero represented the 24th district, which included East Los Angeles, portions of the city of Los Angeles, as well as a major part of the San Gabriel Valley, including the cities of Azusa, Baldwin Park, Covina, Duarte, El Monte, City of Industry, Irwindale, La Puente, Monterey Park, Rosemead, West Covina and Whittier.

 In 2008, Romero stepped down as Majority Leader and became chairman of the Education Committee.
 In that position, she authored and guided to passage a fiercely contested "parent trigger" law that allows a majority of parents in a "failing school" to vote on a method to restructure the school.

 Romero was term-limited in 2010.

+Post-legislative career

 Campaign for State Superintendent of Public Instruction

 Following U.S. Representative Hilda Solis's December 2008 selection to become U.S. Secretary of Labor by President-elect Barack Obama (and expected subsequent confirmation), Romero indicated strong interest in running in the special election for California's 32nd congressional district to replace her, but later chose to run for the nonpartisan California State Superintendent of Public Instruction instead.
 Romero was supported by advocates of charter schools, while her two major opponents were supported by teachers unions and school administrators, respectively.
 Eventually, Romero finished third, receiving 17.0% of the vote in a crowded 12-person field.

-Post-legislative career and charter school industry support
+Advocacy

-Romero led the California chapter of Democrats for Education Reform, a reform wing of the Democratic Party supporting privatization of public schools.
-In the 2012 election, she supported California's Prop.
-32 that would bar workers from donating to their unions' Political Action Committees (PACs) using payroll deductions.
+Romero led the California chapter of Democrats for Education Reform, a reform wing of the Democratic Party supporting charter schools.
+In the 2012 election, she supported California's Proposition 32, which would have barred payroll deductions to give money to unions Political Action Committees (PACs).
 She founded Scholarship Prep Charter School, which enrolls TK-8th grade students in low income communities.

-In the unsuccessful 2021 California gubernatorial recall election, she endorsed Republican Larry Elder as a replacement candidate for Democratic governor Gavin Newsom in spite of saying that she "disagrees with just about everything that Larry Elder stands for".
+In the unsuccessful 2021 California gubernatorial recall election, she endorsed Republican Larry Elder as a replacement candidate for Democratic governor Gavin Newsom, while saying that she "disagrees with just about everything that Larry Elder stands for".

-As a public university professor in California, she is a member of the California Faculty Association.

 On September 4, 2024, Romero left the Democratic Party and joined the Republican Party.
 She gave many reasons for her switch in parties, including her disagreement with the Democratic Party's positions on crime, gender identity, COVID-19 lockdowns, gas stoves and school choice.
 In a press conference, Romero endorsed Donald Trump in the 2024 election and offered praise for Robert F. Kennedy Jr., calling him a "personal hero".

+2026 California lieutenant gubernatorial campaign

 On February 3, 2025, Politicos California Playbook reported that Romero was considering running in the 2026 California lieutenant gubernatorial election.
+She announced her campaign in January 2026, as part of a slate with Steve Hilton.

+Romero secured her spot on the November ballot by finishing one of the top two candidates in the primary with roughly 18% of the vote.
+She will face incumbent state treasurer Fiona Ma, in the general election.